|Date||Sat Apr 29 22:44:45 CDT 2017|

 Assume we want to segment the following image into foreground/background, such that the foreground is the mitochondria and the background everything else:

 First, we create a probability image that reflects the per-pixel probability of belonging to the foreground.
-For that, we can use the experimental Advanced Weka Segmentation plugin.
+For that, we can use the Trainable Weka Segmentation plugin.
 We train a classifier for the mitochondria and everything else.
 Instead of using the classifier directly for the segmentation, however, we create a probability image:

 Running Graph Cut